odabrab/snc/Readme.md

   --------------------------------------------------------------------
   -->
 ## HISTORY AND RELEASE NOTES
-In 2024, SNC was updated with C and Python implementations.
+SNC was originally published as a [SourceForge Git repo](https://sourceforge.net/projects/aps-5/) in 2024.
+In 2024, it was updated with C and Python implementations.

 <!--
   --------------------------------------------------------------------